Kuthiran Tunnel

-Kuthiran Tunnel (Malayalam: കുതിരാന് തുരങ്കം) is a twin-tube six-lane highway tunnel in the South Indian state of Kerala.
+Kuthiran Tunnel is a twin-tube six-lane highway tunnel in the South Indian state of Kerala.
 The tunnel is located on the National Highway 544 and it is owned and operated by the National Highways Authority of India.
 This is Kerala's first-ever tunnel for road transport and South India's longest six-lane road tunnel.
 Construction of the tunnel started in 2016 and completed by December 2021.

 Nitin Gadkari, the Minister of Road Transport and Highways announced the opening of one of the twin tube tunnels through the social platform Twitter.
 The second tunnel opened in January 2022.

 Present traffic

 Kuthiran gradient is situated in the Kuthiran Hills, situated in the western part of Anaimalai Hills.
 The hills are part of Peechi-Vazhani Wildlife Sanctuary.

 Kuthiran gradient was a major traffic bottleneck and an accident spot on the crowded Thrissur-Palakkad stretch of the 6 lane National Highway 544 (India) used by long distance traffic coming from Coimbatore, Salem, Chennai and Bengaluru.
 It was the missing link that was planned to be constructed when the Highway was designed.

 The works on tunnel took more than a decade to complete due to geological and administrative challenges.
 The project was awarded in 2009 but the work on the tunnel only began in 2016.

-On completion of works, both the tunnels reduced the distance between Kochi to Coimbatore by 3 km but travel time got reduced by hours since there used to be traffic jams caused by heavy vehicles trying to traverse through the hills.
+On completion of works, both the tunnels reduced the distance between Kochi to Coimbatore by 3 km but travel time got reduced by hours from the ease in traffic jams caused from heavy vehicles traversing through the hills.

 In August 2018 during 2018 Kerala floods, the tunnel was opened for passage of emergency vehicles.
 In June 2019 the tunnel was opened for four hours following a Gridlock caused due to an accident at Kuthiran Bridge.
 In October 2020, a Gridlock happened after an accident causing long queues extending to kilometers on both sides, and traffic resumed only in the evening after temporarily opening the under construction tunnel.